kdm9/seqhax/README.md

 ## `htshax`

 `htshax` consists of various utilities for the handling of HTS formats via HTSlib.
-These are mostly things that I wish samtools/bcftools would do, but aren't quite
+These are mostly things that I wish samtools/bcftools would do, but don't.

 ```
 $ htshax